 - LED Power and Protection Indicators

 1. Use pure OFC Copper Wiring.
-Make sure to use the correct gauge wiring, for the CT-700.1D we suggest using wiring that 4GA, anything smaller is never recommended for this amplifier.
+Make sure to use the correct gauge wiring, for the CT-2000.1D we suggest using 0GA power wire, anything smaller is not recommended for this amplifier.
 We do not recommend using CCA wiring.
 CCA wiring is cheap, it is made using primarily aluminum.
-The amplifier will perform less than optimal if you decide to us CCA wiring and may even shorten the life of the amplifier.
-Spend the extra money and do it right, pure Copper OFC wiring that brands such as Stinger offer are the ONLY way to go.
+The amplifier will perform less than optimal if you decide to use CCA wiring and may even shorten the life of the amplifier.

 2. Make sure to properly ground your amplifier.
 We recommending grounding to the frame of your car.
 Make sure to clean the surface well, sand down the surface removing any paint, dirt, rust, etc.. so the connection is as strong as possible.
 We recommend using a bolt (do not use screws).
 Do not ground the amplifier to a seat bolt or any existing bolt on your vehicle (this a really a bad idea).